sebmillet/custom-uefi/customsb.md

 ***

-arch-notes-installation (c) by Sébastien Millet
+customsb.md (c) by Sébastien Millet

-arch-notes-installation is licensed under a
+customsb.md is licensed under a
 Creative Commons Attribution 4.0 International License.

 You should have received a copy of the license along with this